LiTrans/litrans_web/content/news/sobhabi.md

 # description:
 ---
 <!-- ![](../images/anae.jpg) -->
-LiTrans alumni, Dr. Sobhani appointed as an Assistant Professor at Utrecht University, the Netherlands.
+LiTrans alumni, Dr. López appointed as an Associate Researcher at Universidad Nacional Autónoma de México (UNAM), Mexico.

-{{< figure src="/news/images/anae.jpg" >}}
+{{< figure src="/news/images/david.jpg" >}}

 <!--more-->

-[Dr. Anae Sobhani](https://www.uu.nl/staff/asobhani) was LiTrans' first postdoc who worked from Nov.
-2015 to Oct.
-2017.
-She is now working as an Assistant Professor in the Department of Human Geography and Spatial Planning in Utrecht University, the Netherlands.
-Her research interests primarily involve formulating and developing discrete choice models that allow for a better understanding of the behavioural patterns involved in various decision processes.
+Dr. David López was a LiTrans postdoc who worked from March 2018 to April 2019.
+He is now working as an Associate Researcher in the Engineering Institute at the UNAM, Mexico.
+His research interests involve the development of 3rd generation Advanced Traveler Information Systems often called Intelligent Traveler Information Systems.
+He also is deeply interested on the use of blockchain for privacy and data transactions.